opencog/opencog/opencog/eva/src/README-affects.md

 level in the room.

-How to convert this into a positive/negative signal is unclear ... but ...doable, and ideally, even learnable.
+How to convert this into a positive/negative signal is unclear ... but ...doable, and ideally, even learn-able.
 We can get positive/negative affect from the text analysis, and also partly audio analysis.
 Learning algo needs to stitch together perceptions (audio volume, pitch, noise, video chaos, number of people in room, history of chat affect).